Frequently Asked Questions

 Health

 There are no required vaccinations for arriving in Korea, but you may receive any desired vaccinations before leaving your home country or upon arrival in Korea.
-However, receiving vaccinations in Korea’s much cheaper than the U.S. and other countries.
-If you choose to be vaccinated in your home country, it is imperative you do so at least one month prior to your arrival date.
-As required by Immigrations, every new teacher will undergo a health examination during the first week of orientation at the SDA Hospital across the street from the Headquarters Institute.
+However, receiving vaccinations in Korea is much cheaper than in the U.S. and other countries.
+If you choose to be vaccinated in your home country, it is imperative that you do so at least one month prior to your arrival date.
+As required by Immigration, every new teacher will undergo a health examination during the first week of orientation at the SDA Hospital across the street from the Headquarters Institute.
 This includes:

-- Blood and urine samples for HIV and during use testing
+- Blood and urine samples for HIV and drug use testing, and chest X-rays

 what about current known medical problems i have?